Parliamentary.ai

 Overview

 This bill aims to legally permit young people to undertake voluntary work on heritage railways and tramways in the UK.
-Current employment laws restrict this, and the bill seeks to create an exception for unpaid voluntary activities.
+Currently, existing employment laws may unintentionally prevent this, and this bill clarifies the legal position to allow such activities.

 Description

-• Heritage railway/tramway: As defined in the Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006, regardless of profit status.
+• Heritage Railway/Tramway: Defined as per the Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006, regardless of profit status.

-• Voluntary work: Unpaid activity (excluding travel or other expenses) benefiting the railway/tramway directly or the young person (even if incidentally benefiting the railway/tramway).
+• Voluntary Work: Unpaid work (excluding travel or other expenses) benefiting either the heritage railway/tramway directly or the young person themselves (even if incidentally benefiting the railway/tramway).

-• Young person: Defined similarly to "child" in the Education Act 1996, but with age minimums of 12 for directly benefiting the railway/tramway and 10 for activities that primarily benefit the young person.
+• Young Person: Defined similarly to "child" in the Education Act 1996 but with age minimums of 12 years for work directly benefiting the railway/tramway and 10 years for work that benefits the young person.

 Government Spending